Python Quick Start

 # env\Scripts\activate

-💡 Tip: Using a virtual environment helps avoid dependency conflicts and ensures project isolation.
+💡 Tip: Using a virtual environment can avoid dependency conflicts and ensure project isolation.

 Step 3: Install Dependencies